The most recognizable handgun in the world is the M1911.

 Best 1911’s On The Market Right Now

-Next, this list of firearms are chosen by me (Editor Eric: And a little by me).
+Next, this list of firearms is chosen by me (Editor Eric: And a little by me).
 You obviously have your own opinion, which I want to hear too.

 Finally, this list is meant to feature a wide variety of guns currently on the market, and not just those made by Colt, or just chambered in .45 ACP.